evaristoc/reversing/_archived/perlin flow field project/2023-11-10-a-perlin-flow-field-with-canvas-shaders-and-threejs-03 copy.markdown

         </div>
         <div class='step' data-step='6'>
             <div class="explain">
-            <p>The index is used to look for one of the rgba (0-255) encoded coloring values for the pixel in the data array <strong>perlinImgData.data</strong>.
-Both canvas are of the same dimension, and the extracted values correspond to pixels on the <strong>perlinContext</strong> screenshot that match <em>exactly the same</em> position as "hair" origin in the <strong>context</strong> canvas.
-The array's value is entered into a formula to get an "angle" value between 0 and PI.</p>
+            <p>The index is used to search in the data array <strong>perlinImgData.data</strong> one of the pixel's coloring values encoded as rgba (0-255).
+Both canvas are of same dimension, and the extracted values correspond to pixels on the <strong>perlinContext</strong> screenshot that are in <em>exactly the same</em> position as the origin of every hair in the <strong>context</strong> canvas.
+The found value is inserted in a formula to get an angle value between 0 and PI.</p>
-            <p>This angle would be used to rotate the origin point of the hair.</p>
+            <p>This angle would be used to rotate the origin of the hair.</p>
             </div>
         </div>
         <div class='step' data-step='7'>